luuciaborrego02/CHYMERA_Devices/README.md

 # Quality Chest Analyzer

 AI-assisted toolkit for evaluating chest X-ray quality.
-The desktop Qt app (`chym_app/`) delivers the full workflow for loading studies, running the ML pipeline, visualising overlays, dashboards, and chatting with the ChymAI assistant.
+The desktop app (`chym_app/`) delivers the full workflow for loading studies, running the ML pipeline, visualising overlays, dashboards, and chatting with the ChymAI assistant.

 All processing happens locally using the bundled PyTorch, TensorFlow, YOLO and TorchXRayVision models.
 Optional LLM assistance is powered by OpenAI via environment variables or a secure proxy server (recommended).